Full-lifey/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

-- [ ] What are PropTypes used for?
+- [x] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+    - PropTypes are used to type checking props data as it passes through our application to make sure the data flowing is of the correct type.

-- [ ] Describe a life-cycle event in React?
+- [x] Describe a life-cycle event in React?

+    - A life-cycle event is a method which gets triggered based on where in the life-cycle a certain component is.
+For example, componentDidMount will run automatically as soon as that component has been successfully mounted to the react virtual DOM.

-- [ ] Explain the details of a Higher Order Component?
+- [x] Explain the details of a Higher Order Component?

+    - Higher Order Components are functions (as are all components) that return other components.
+They can be used for conditional rendering of subcomponents or to keep our subcomponents DRY by adding pieces to them as they are created based on conditions.

-- [ ] What are three different ways to style components in React?
+- [x] What are three different ways to style components in React?
 Explain some of the benefits of each.

+    - Components can be styled using CSS which has benefits of using accepted standards and compatibility.
+They can also be styled using a pre-compiler called SASS which makes writing it much simpler and more intuitive.
+Lastly, components can be styled directly by creating styled components that are styled as they are created.
+This last method has benefits of being able to programatically affect styling for more reusability and conditionality.

 ## Project Setup

 Follow these steps to set up your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add your project manager as collaborator on Github.
+- [x] Add your project manager as collaborator on Github.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [x] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [x] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
+- [x] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.
-- [ ] From within the `lambdatimes` folder run `yarn` and then `yarn start`.
+- [x] From within the `lambdatimes` folder run `yarn` and then `yarn start`.
 This will open your locally hosted application in your browser.
 Once you are ready move onto the next steps.
-- [ ] Inside the `Content` folder you will find all 5 components that make up the content of the application.
+- [x] Inside the `Content` folder you will find all 5 components that make up the content of the application.
 The flow goes like this: `Content > Tabs > Tab` and `Content > Cards > Card`.
 Follow the directions in the `Content` component to get your data ready.

 Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repository). **Please don't merge your own pull request**
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repository). **Please don't merge your own pull request**
-- [ ] Add your project manager as a reviewer on the pull-request
+- [x] Add your project manager as a reviewer on the pull-request
-- [ ] Your project manager will count the project as complete by merging the branch back into master.
+- [x] Your project manager will count the project as complete by merging the branch back into master.

 ## Minimum Viable Product